chinagreenelvis/NiceHash-Monitor/README.md

 # NiceHash-Monitor
-Automaton for miners using gaming or workstation rigs.

 This AutoHotKey script will automate the NiceHash Miner and switch between AfterBurner profiles for users who wish to game or use other GPU-intensive software on the same rig.
 It will automatically detect programs listed in the INI file, or programs launched from directories listed in the INI file, and start/stop the mining/overclocking process.

 Currently only works with the NiceHash Miner (not QuickMiner).
 Works best when the miner and AfterBurner are set to run in the system tray.